hammerheim-game/hammerheim-rules/3-warbands/clan-pestilens.md

 (Brought in groups of 1-5)
 Plague Novices
 20 gold crowns to hire
 They are the lower rank of Clan Pestilens.
-They infest the Hammerheim streets, coming just before the terrible Plague Monks and their clouds of pestilential fumes.
+They infest the Mordheim streets, coming just before the terrible Plague Monks and their clouds of pestilential fumes.
 Dream of every Plague Novice is to be chosen someday to be a Monk, and to be given the privilege of